glowkeeper/P3D/docs/trigonometry.md

 - **Cah**: cosine(angle) = adjacent/hypotenuse
 - **Toa**: tangent(angle) = opposite/adjacent

-For example, if **Soh** is used, then take sine of the unknown angle set equal to the opposite side divided by the hypotenuse
+If **Soh** is used, then take sine of the unknown angle set equal to the opposite side divided by the hypotenuse.

 - **Soh**: when the opposite side and the hypotenuse are known
 - **Cah**: when the adjacent side and the hypotenuse are known
 - **Toa**: when the opposite side and adjacent sides are known

-For example, given the right-angled triangle below, how can we work out the length of the side labelled x?
+For example, given the right-angled triangle below, how can we work out the length of the side labelled _x_?

 ![Sine example](./images/sinExample.png)

-Since x is opposite the hypotenuse, we need the Sine function, and we have:
+Since _x_ is opposite the hypotenuse, we need the Sine function, and we have:

 sin(40) = x/8, giving: